National Highways & Motorway Police

 The National Highways & Motorway Police (نیشنل ہائی ویز اینڈ موٹروے پولیس), abbreviated NHMP, is a police force in Pakistan that is responsible for enforcement of traffic and safety laws, security and recovery on Pakistan's National Highways and Motorway network.
-NHMP use SUVs, cars and heavy motorbikes for patrolling purposes and uses speed cameras for enforcing speed limits.
+NHMP use SUVs, cars and heavy motorbikes for patrolling purposes and use speed cameras for enforcing speed limits.

 History

 The Pakistan Motorways Police began in 1997 for policing Pakistan's newly constructed motorway network, starting with the M-2.
 Later, in June 2001, it was also assigned the additional task of patrolling Pakistan's National Highways starting with Pakistan's longest national highway, the N-5.
-With the assignment of the additional role of patrolling the National Highways, the name of the Pakistan Motorways Police was changed to "National Highways & Motorway Police."
+Following this expansion, the force was renamed the "National Highways & Motorway Police" (NHMP).
 In February 2007, NHMP started policing the Makran Coastal Highway (N-10).

 The Inspector General of Police (Enforcement) Mr. Afzal Ali Shigri was tasked to prepare the plan for the new force.
 He was ably assisted by Mr. Shamim Ahmed, a junior officer from the National Transport Research Cell.
-He conceived, developed and prepared a comprehensive proposal to establish an efficient and modern highway police for the new motorway.
+Ahmed conceived, developed, and prepared a comprehensive proposal to establish a modern and efficient highway police force for the new motorway.
 With the change of the government the plan was shelved.
-This plan with slight modifications was established later by Mr. Iftikhar Rashid (Inspector General of Police), who not only implemented the plan but also ensured it achieved the bench marks laid down at its inception.
+This plan with slight modifications was established later by Mr. Iftikhar Rashid (Inspector General of Police), who not only implemented the plan but also ensured it achieved the benchmarks laid down at its inception.

 Organization

-The NHMP is headquartered in Islamabad and led by the Inspector-General of Police (IGP) along with by seven Deputy Inspector-Generals (DIGs), each in charge of a separate branch.
+The NHMP is headquartered in Islamabad and led by the Inspector-General of Police (IGP) assisted by the four (4) Additional Inspectors General eleven(11) Deputy Inspector-Generals (DIGs), each in charge of a separate branch.
 The rank structure is as follows: